DecentricCorp/Lightrail-API-Docs/RedemptionRules.md

 - `currency`: a string for the ISO code of the currency of the transaction
 - `metadata`: a map of arbitrary data that can be sent with the transaction

-These variables are exactly as they are passed in to the REST endpoint that created the transaction.  `metadata` is by far the most useful, and gets its own section.
+These variables are exactly as they are passed into the REST endpoint that created the transaction.  `metadata` is by far the most useful, and gets its own section.

 ## Metadata